Macro Extension Tubes: Internal Reflections

 Note: In the photos the SD card adapter accidentally moved.
 This does not affect the test as the LEDs were attached to the camera and the SD card adapter on a table.
 Although I did not take another set of images, I moved the LED away from the objective and then returned it to a similar position and checked that the difference between the Kenko and COMIX extension tubes was the same as during the first round.
 Also during the first round I tested the Kenko tubes twice to make sure that the LED had not moved.
 There is an out-of-focus fin from the LED heat sink in the image top right region.

-CONCLUSION: Extension tubes are hollow tubes, but they may still differ dramatically in how much or little they degrade image quality in actual use!
-Take this into account when buying cheap pieces of optical equipment.
+CONCLUSION: Extension tubes are hollow tubes, but they can still differ dramatically in how much or little they degrade image quality in actual use!
+Reflections can also disturb auto-exposure and auto-focus performance of a camera.
+Take this into account when buying optical equipment, both with and without glass in them.

-END-OF-THE-STORY: I never used the COMIX macro extension tubes after buying them.
+END-OF-THE-STORY: I never used the COMIX/Commlite macro extension tubes after buying them.
 I have used the Kenko ones regularly in the last five years.
 I did not keep the COMIX ones, but I have kept the Pixco ones as a backup.
+In summary the Kenko tubes are very good and expensive, the PIXCO ones even if costing 1/3 of the Kenko are functional as cost-cutting has affected aesthetics and packaging rather drastically but function only slightly.
+The Commlite/COMIX look good are very nicely package, but do not do their job.
+In this case cost-cutting drastically hinders function while retaining the appearance of high quality.